fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_1.md

-In this chapter, we covered why writing tests is important in order to produce high-quality software and to give you the confidence to introduce changes without fear.
+In this lab, we covered why writing tests is important in order to produce high-quality software and to give you the confidence to introduce changes without fear.
 After that, we took a look at the built-in `unittest` module and how it can be used to write